 Although VRC and WVSSAC Robotics share the same game, WVSSAC Robotics is a separate program which will take place in parallel to the existing VRC season.
 Schools will be able to hold meets in the fall, winter, and spring, with the season culminating in the WVSSAC Robotics State Championship event in April.

 WVSSAC Robotics events use the same gameplay and scoring rules as the VEX Robotics Competition, with modifications to team rules and the tournament format.
-The VRC Tipping Point field comprises 72 rings, 7 mobile goals, and two platforms.
-The object of the game is to attain a higher score than the opposing alliance by scoring rings in or on mobile goals, moving mobile goals to your alliance's designated zone, and by balancing robots and/or mobile goals on the platform at the end of the match.
+The VRC Spin Up field comprises 60 discs, 2 high goals, 2 low goals, and 2 rollers.
+The object of the game is to attain a higher score than the opposing alliance by scoring discs in goals, owning rollers by rotating them so your alliance color faces up, and by contacting as many field tiles as possible at the end of the match.

 The WV Robotics Alliance coordinates with schools, universities, and other partners to provide equipment, staffing, and support for local events throughout the state, which are generally held between November and April.
 The WV Robotics Alliance also coordinates the WVSSAC Robotics State Championship, which is held in April at Fairmont State University.